 Refugees are entitled to Basic Care during the first 4 months after recognition of their status.[1]
 After this period, they have access to the general welfare system and can obtain basic care and social assistance similarly to any other Austrian citizen.
+There are in general no longer stay options or other specialised accommodation for vulnerable groups or young people who have recently turned 18.
 Beneficiaries of subsidiary protection have no temporal limit on receiving Basic Care but are excluded from the general welfare system.
 No preconditions for receiving Basic Care are applied.

-As of the end of December 2022, 21,661 asylum seekers were receiving basic benefits (in addition to Ukrainians, 9,055 subsidiary protection beneficiaries, and 2,540 asylum beneficiaries):
+As of the end of December 2023, 20,629 asylum seekers, 3,804 people with refugee status and 10,719 beneficiaries of subsidiary protection were receiving basic benefits (in addition to Ukrainians):

 Source: Ministry of Interior, Basic Care statistics, unpublished.